A version of this article was first published in April 2020

 “I am very proud of my culture.
 I continue to learn about it and I am really excited to know more so I can tell people my family’s story.”

-Now, with cricket halted by coronavirus, she has found a new hobby in aboriginal paintings.
-However, the lockdown has postponed any plans to visit her tribe’s homelands.
+The Covid lockdown followed, which is when she found a new hobby in aboriginal paintings.
+However, the lockdown postponed any plans to visit her tribe's homelands.

 “I was supposed to go over Easter,” Gardner said.

 “My mum has only ever been out there once.
 That is where both of her parents are buried and a couple of other family members.